-Students with disabilities who require reasonable accommodations or academic adjustments for this course must contact the Office of Services for Students with Disabilities (Room N320; 220-8180).
+Students with disabilities who require reasonable accommodations or academic adjustments for this course must contact the Office of Accessibility (Room N360; 220-8180).
 BMCC is committed to providing equal access to all programs and curricula to all students.

 BMCC Policy Statement on Plagiarism: